azadbolour/eagerwords.com/scala-server/README.md

 - `PLAY_SECRET`: The play http secret key.

+- `OPTIONAL_ORIGIN`: Add an optional origin to allow testing of remote server from a UI served on your local machine.

 ## To Do

 - Change logging calls to debug and set up a run-debug to